-Mexican street food, called antojitos (literally “little cravings”), is prepared by street vendors and at small traditional markets in Mexico.
+Mexican street food, so-called antojitos, is prepared by street vendors and at small traditional markets in Mexico.

 The best street food is often found in and around markets and at public transportation stops.
-It is also found in street markets called “mercado sobre ruedas” or in Mexico City and near areas tianguis.
+It is also found in street markets called “mercado sobre ruedas” or “tianguis” (In Mexico City and its surroundings).

-Street and market food have had a significant impact on haute cuisine in Mexico, with upscale restaurants serving many of the same foods as in the streets, sometimes modified and sometimes not.
+Mexican food is an intangible cultural heritage.
+Street food has had a significant influence on haute cuisine in Mexico.
+Upscale restaurants serve the same dishes found on the streets, sometimes modified, sometimes not.

-The taco is the best known and the most popular of Mexican street foods, and the first to be embraced north of the border into the United States.
-A taco simply is a folded tortilla with some kind of filling.
-Mexican street taco fillings vary from one region to another.
+The taco is the best-known and one of the most popular Mexican street food.
+Tacos are folded tortillas with some kind of filling.
+Mexican street taco sizes and fillings vary from one region to another.

 Most tacos are made with corn tortillas, except in the very north of the country where wheat flour tortillas dominate.
 The tortillas used in Mexican tacos are soft, although the entire taco can be fried, which is called “dorado” (golden).